brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Interpolating into a Token Sequence

-There's still the issue that you need to access outside context from within a token sequence.
+There's still the issue that we need to access outside context from within a token sequence.
 For that we introduce dedicated interpolation syntax using three kinds of interpolators:

 * `\($expression$)`
 * `\id($string$, $string-or-int$@~opt~@...)`